mccraigmccraig/freyja/README_2.md

 ### 2.4 Commands as Effects (Great for MCP/LLM Tooling)

-Because effects are just documented structs, you can easily build a “command processor” that loops forever by yielding for the next command Any tool (UI, CLI, MCP, LLM) can send "commands" with _any_ of your application language effects by simply resuming with effect structs.
+Because effects are just documented structs, if you are feeling fancy, you can easily build a “command processor” that loops forever by yielding for the next command.
+Any tool (UI, CLI, MCP, LLM) can send "commands" with _any_ of your application language effects by simply resuming with effect structs.

 ```elixir
 defmodule MyApp.Commands.Stop do